trayio/vpn-client/README.md

 ## Support

-If you encounter any issues, please open an issue here before submitting a PR.
+If you discover any problems or want to suggest ideas to improve this VPN client, please open an issue here before submitting a PR.